asino-nelson/asino-nelson/README.md

 **Code craftsman**

-I'm a software engineer who is passionate about biulding Android applications and building my vision of the world one step at a time.
-All my coding projects are built from the ground up, to solving real life problems by transforming existing designs ideas into code.
+I'm a software engineer  passionate about biulding Android applications and building my vision of the world one step at a time.
+All my coding projects are built from the ground up, to solving real life problems by transforming existing designs and ideas into concrete code solutions.

 <br/>